Van Hilleary: Later congressional staff work

 On December 11, 2018, it was announced that Hilleary would be returning to Congress as the Chief of Staff for John Rose, Representative-elect for Tennessee's 6th congressional district, which contains much of the territory that he had once represented.

+2026 Congressional campaign

+Hilleary announced on July 11, 2025 that he would be running for the 6th congressional district currently held by Rose, who himself is running for governor.